Point vortices on the sphere: stability of relative equilibria: Symmetry adapted bases for rings and poles

 \section{Symmetry adapted bases for rings and poles}

-In this section we give the ingredients needed to determine the symmetry adapted bases for the symplectic slice at the configurations described above, that is those of type $\CC_{nv}(k_1R,k_2R', k_pp)$.
+In this section we give the ingredients needed to determine the symmetry adapted bases for the symplectic slice at the configurations described above, that is those of type $\CC_{nv}(k_1R,$ $k_2R', k_pp)$.
 In the first subsection we give a general symmetry adapted basis for the tangent space $T_{x_e}\p$ to the phase space at such a configuration, and express the derivative of the momentum map and tangent space to the group orbit in this basis.
 In the following two subsections we describe the isotypic decomposition of $T_{x_e}\p$, first for a single ring and then in general.
-Recall that the isotropy subgroup is always a dihedral group $\CC_{nv}$ and that the irreducible representations of this group are of dimension $1$ or $2$.
+Recall that the isotropy subgroup $G_{x_e}$ is always a dihedral group $\CC_{nv}$ (which has order $2n$) and that the irreducible representations of this group are of dimension $1$ or $2$.
+The cyclic subgroup $\CC_n$ acts symplectically and is denoted $G_{x_e}^0$.

 The actual symmetry adapted bases of the symplectic slices will be given case-by-case in the following sections.
-We do not give the proof of the results in the first subsection, since they can be easily deduced from the proofs of Propositions 4.1, 4.2, 4.3, 4.4 in \cite{LP02}.
+We do not give the proof of the results in the first subsection, since they can be easily deduced from the proofs of Propositions 4.1--4.4 in \cite{LP02}.